Carlosrincong/GCP-Cloud-Engineer/CE/README.md

     ![VM_terminated state](/img/VM_terminated_state.png)
 - Reset VM: This action wipes the memory contents of the machine and resets the virtual machine to its initial state.
 The instance remains in the running state through the reset.
 - Repairing: Repairing occurs when the VM encounters an internal error or the underlying machine is unavailable due to maintenance.
 During this time, the VM is unusable.
 You are not billed when a VM is in repair.
-- Suspending: before this state you can then resume the VM or delete it.
+- Suspending: before of this state you can then resume the VM or delete it.

 ![changing state](/img/changing_vm_state.png)